 - Elementary Diploma - for work with children ages six to twelve

 After successful completion of all coursework, graduates receive the AMI diploma, which is recognized internationally as a standard of quality in Montessori teacher preparation.
-Students may also enroll in a cooperative program: Marylhurst University (for the Bachelor of Arts completion program) or Loyola University Maryland (for the Masters in Montessori Education program or Certificate of Advanced Study in Montessori Education [C.A.S.]).
+Students may also enroll in a cooperative program: Loyola University Maryland (for the Masters in Montessori Education program or Certificate of Advanced Study in Montessori Education [C.A.S.]).
+For students enrolled in the Spokane Summer Elementary training, Whitworth University offers a Master’s Degree with Emphasis in Montessori Education.
 Students receive credit towards these programs for work undertaken at MNW.

 Montessori Northwest offers a rigorous, engaging and inspiring course of study.
 Students explore Montessori theory and the use of Montessori materials through lectures, collaborative seminars, and active group practice in our model classrooms.
 Students create their own teaching manuals, to deepen and solidify their learning.
 They apply their knowledge through observation and practice teaching in Montessori classrooms.

 Studying with MNW is a transformative experience; in addition to foundational knowledge of the Montessori method, we offer opportunities for leadership, collaborative learning, and personal growth.
 Our expectations of students mirror the expectations found in a professional setting, further preparing our graduates to begin their new careers.

 Employment, salary, and occupational advancement are not guaranteed upon successful completion of a teacher training course at MNW.

 Applicants with Disabilities

 Accepted applicants with existing disabilities who wish to request accommodations should make an appointment with their Director of Training to discuss course requirements and possible accommodations.
 See the Student Handbook or contact us for more information.